ned14/outcome/doc/src/content/changelog/_index.md

 ## v2.0 18th Jan 2018 [[release]](https://github.com/ned14/outcome/releases/tag/v2.0-boost-peer-review)

 - Boost peer review edition.
 This is what was reviewed.
-- Changelog from v1 can be found in the release notes above.
+- Changelog from v1 can be found in the release notes for this release.